Weekly review of Azerbaijani currency market

 1.7

-By the end of the week, the official exchange rate of manat against euro set by CBA increased by 0.0059 manats or 0.3 percent.
+Last week, the official exchange rate of manat against euro set by CBA increased by 0.0038 manats or 0.2 percent.

 Official AZN/EUR exchange rate